 Bateman Street Building

 The Bateman Street Building (B1) is located on Bateman Street across from the Wayne Street Parking Garage.
 It houses the Information Technology Office, Event Services and Sports Information Office.

 Bellavance Honors Center

 The Bellavance Honors Center, on the corner of Camden Avenue and Loblolly Lane, has offices, classrooms and social gathering areas for students enrolled in the Honors College and Thomas E. Bellavance Honors Program.

-Camden House, located at 1212 Camden Avenue, houses three of SU’s outreach groups: ShoreCorps/PALS, an AmeriCorps program
+Camden House, located at 1212 Camden Avenue, houses three of SU’s outreach groups: ShoreCorps/PALS, an AmeriCorps program and the Horticulture Office.

 Center for Conflict Resolution